Coronavirus digest: Germany declares most of Spain at-risk area | DW | 14.08.2020

 German authorities have agreed to list nearly all of Spain, including the island of Mallorca, as risky areas following a spike of coronavirus cases in the south European country.
 Only the Canary Islands — which lie of the coast of North Africa — are exempted.
 Travelers returning from high-risk areas would be required to undergo testing and wait for the result in self-isolation which would last for up to two weeks.

-The decision was made in coordination between Germany's interior, foreign, and health ministries, and was reported by several news agencies and German media on Friday.
+The decision was made in coordination between Germany's interior, foreign, and health ministries, and reported by several news agencies and German media.

 "The at-risk label is not a closing of borders and is not a ban on travel," the health ministry was quoted as saying by the AFP news agency.